Qojgjg/AI-Trading-Bot/README.md

 The goal, therefore, is not building a full trading bot with a wide range of functionalities but a simply structured trading bot with rich AI indicators.
 AI is the focus of this project.

+As a data sicentist with years of experince in trading and trading strategies, I am sure that IF indicators based on modern AI do not work, THEN all traditional indicators also do not work.
+So, if this project, or AI indicators, fail then traditional indicators will also have failed.